The Jean Genie: Music video

 Mick Rock directed a film clip to promote the song, in October 1972 in San Francisco, mixing concert and studio footage of Bowie performing with the Spiders from Mars, along with location shots of the singer posing at the Mars Hotel with Cyrinda Foxe.
 Bowie wanted the video to depict "Ziggy as a kind of Hollywood street-rat" with a "consort of the Marilyn brand".
 This led to Foxe's casting, and she flew from New York to San Francisco especially for the shoot.

 Bowie also recorded "The Jean Genie" for BBC's Top of the Pops, the performance being broadcast on 4 January 1973.
-Unusually for the era, the four-piece band performed live, and included an extended guitar solo by Ronson.
+Unusual for the era, the four-piece band performed live, and included an extended guitar solo by Ronson.
 Tapes of this edition of Top of the Pops were subsequently wiped, but a copy was made by BBC cameraman John Henshall, who had utilised the then new fisheye lens camera techniques for the performance.
 Henshall was contacted to share his historic material, and was surprised to find he was the only one with a surviving copy.
 The film has since been preserved and was shown at the British Film Institute in December 2011.
 The BBC re-broadcast the clip in its Top of the Pops 2 Christmas Special on 21 December 2011, for the first time since the original broadcast in January 1973.